DipanshKhandelwal/Learning-German/Clothing/README.md

 * **Kleider - dresses or clothes?**

     das Kleid means the dress, and die Kleider means the dresses, but the plural die Kleider can also mean clothes or clothing.
-In most cases, clothing (or clothes) translates to Kleidung (usually uncountable), but It's important to be aware that Kleider can be used in that sense as well.
+In most cases, clothing (or clothes) translates to Kleidung (usually uncountable), but it's important to be aware that Kleider can be used in that sense as well.

 * **Hose or Hosen?**